mvanevery/JSautomation_framework/manual/tutorial.md

 ### All of these are done with WebStorm in mind
 ### Commit
-- To Commit your code, go to VCS on the menu, select Commit Changes(**ctrl+K or cmd+K**).
+- To Commit your code
+    1. Go to VCS on the menu and select Commit Changes(**ctrl+K or cmd+K**)
+    2. Add any comments regarding that commit at that moment and click the Commit button.

 This will commit your code to branch locally but will not commit the code to your branch in the repository.

 ### Push
-- To Push your code, go to VCS on the menu, select Git and under the Fetch section, select Push (**shift+ctrl+K or shift+cmd+K**)
+- To Push your code
+    1. Go to VCS on the menu, select Git
+    2. Under the Fetch section, select Push (**shift+ctrl+K or shift+cmd+K**)
+    3. Click the Push button

 Typically you push your code at the same time that you push code.
 That is to ensure that the code in the repo matches the code you have locally on your machine.

 ### Pull
-- You pull to your branch, go to VCS on the menu and select Update Project(**ctrl+T or cmd+T**).
+- You pull to your branch
+    1. Go to VCS on the menu and select Update Project(**ctrl+T or cmd+T**).
+    2. When the modal displays make sure the settings are set to Merge under Update Type and the other option is set to Use Stash.
+    3. The click OK

 This is done when development has been done by you on a different machine or a second developer has contributed to this branch and you need to get that update.

 ### Pull Request
 - When you have code that you feel is ready to be merged into the development branch or want to open it up for collaboration you do this through a PR (peer review/pull request).
 This is